 Application For Admission:

-The University of Maine School of Law has waived its application fees for J.D. applicants for the 2014-2015 admissions cycle.
+The University of Maine School of Law has waived its application fees for J.D. applicants.

 A mandatory fee used to cover fixed costs of providing educational services that may not already be supported by tuition.
 This fee is assessed on a per credit hour basis and is $28 per credit hour per semester.